 Right now, Sandy stays in the highest part of the enclosure.
 She likes carrots, romaine lettuce broccoli, mulberry, beets, mallow flowers, hibiscus, and zinnias.

 The zoo staff gives daily sloth talks so you can learn about these amazing animals.

-Plan your visit to this new sloth habitats and use the map below (map)
+Plan your visit to these new sloth habitats and use the map here (map)